anvilsecure/ulexecve/README.md

 You can have it read a binary from `stdin` if you specify `-` as the filename.

 ```
-...
 cat /bin/ls | ulexecve - -lha
 ```

 To debug several options are available.
 If you get a crash you can show debug information via `--debug`, the built up stack via `--show-stack` as well as the generated jump buffer `--show-jumpbuf`.
-The `--jump-delay` option is very useful if you want to parse and map an ELF properly and then attach a debugger to step through the jump buffer and the ultimate binary to find the cause of the crash.
+The `--jump-delay` option is very useful if you want to parse and map an ELF properly and then attach a debugger to step through the jump buffer and the ultimate executing binary to find the cause of the crash.

 ```
 cat /bin/echo | ulexecve --debug --show-stack --show-jumpbuf - hello
+...
 PT_LOAD at offset 0x0002c520: flags=0x6, vaddr=0x2d520, filesz=0x1ad8, memsz=0x1c70
 Loaded interpreter successfully
 Stack allocated at: 0x7fddf630e000